1 / 10

 You can get an equally cutting-edge system to help with parking manoeuvres.
 Most of these gadgets require you to control the speed, but in the Leaf it's a hands-and-feet off, fully automated (quite spooky) experience.
 It's quite an expensive option though, costing over a grand, and only available on the most expensive trims.

-In the standard model, you'll need to be a bit more careful - especially as parking sensors are not included on the spec sheet unless you buy an N-Connecta model or higher.
+In the standard model, you'll need to be a bit more careful - especially as parking sensors are not included on the spec sheet unless you buy a Nissan Leaf N-Connecta or higher.
 Adding them costs £450, coming bundled up with a 360-degree set of cameras that should make keeping your alloys and bumpers pristine a total breeze.